 - if harm to the public exists, what means other than new regulation might be available to mitigate that harm.

 - if harm exists and cannot be prevented without new regulation, what regulatory approach, from registration, to certification, to full licensure, would effectively mitigate that harm;

 - what professional services should be included or excluded from the scope of contracting to be subject to regulation;

 - smart ideas from other jurisdictions Vermont might emulate;

 - failed ideas from other jurisdictions Vermont should avoid; and

 - the effects varying forms of regulation could have on the workforce and market.

 How to Comment:

 We welcome participation in the sunrise analysis from all interested parties, regardless of point of view.
 Please send comments to email@example.com.
 Received comments are a public record and may be quoted in OPR’s sunrise report to the Legislature.
 Written comments are helpful even if you plan also to testify at a public hearing.

-If you have questions, or to request a videoconference link, please email Terry Gray at firstname.lastname@example.org.
+If you have questions on attending the hearing or submitting a comment, please email Terry Gray at 802-828-2191 or firstname.lastname@example.org.